Jackowol/vnl-signatures/README.md

 ## Acknowledgments

-Thank you Jonathan for your great support throughout this project.
-It has been great and I'm glad that the final look rocks.
+Thank you Jonathan for your support throughout this project.
+I had a great time and I'm glad that the final look rocks.